-While making the strawberry rhubarb compote recently, I thought I was pretty clever.
+While making strawberry rhubarb compote recently, I thought I was pretty clever.
 For whichever use I had intended for the deliciously sweet fruit mixture – I’ve tried making it in so many ways recently, I’ve lost track – I found myself with way too much liquid.
 Both the strawberries and rhubarb give off a ton of their flavor this way when cooking.
 So I drained off the excess and thought – why not use it to sweeten a beverage?
 Because really, it’s pretty much a flavored simple syrup but with mostly natural fruit sugar.

 I looked to my meager bar supply and thought gin would be a good pairing.
 And it was.
-I enjoy a good gin and tonic in the warm months and this addition was excellent.
-Though I wasn’t the only one with this thought.
+I enjoy a good gin and tonic in the warm months, and this addition was excellent.
+However, I wasn’t the only one with this thought.
 NPR just featured a rhubarb cocktail – except, to their error, without the strawberry aspect.
-Other sites offered similar ideas as well, but I didn’t see any where they were also utilizing the cooked fruit.
+Other sites offered similar ideas as well, but I didn’t see anywhere they were also utilizing the cooked fruit.
 As long as you’re not straining out every ounce of moisture from the compote – and how much you drain is dependent on your intended use – you’ve got yourself one great drink for nothing.
 You can thank me later.

-Skip the gin for a non-alcoholic, yet still delicious version.
+Skip the gin for a non-alcoholic yet still delicious version.
 Or use fresh lemonade in place of the water.

 - 2 ounces drained syrup from the Strawberry rhubarb compote

 - 6 ounces tonic water or club soda

 - In a tall glass, combine the syrup, gin, and ice.
 Squeeze in some lime juice, then stir everything together.
 Garnish with a strawberry.